slytechs-repos/jnetpcap-wrapper/README.md

 See the [wiki] pages.
 Project's [unit tests][unit_test] are also a great source for usage examples of every single function in the module.

 ## Dependencies
-**jNetPcap** binding has no external java dependencies except for modules provided by the java runtime.
+**jNetPcap** library has no external java dependencies except for modules provided by the java runtime.

 ### Java Dependencies for Module: `org.jnetpcap`
 * No java dependencies except for standard java modules and the *Foreign Function* feature, currently in java *preview* (enabled with `--enable-preview` VM args option), but one which is expected to be a permanent feature, in the near future.